This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Combine the dry ingredients in a separate bowl.
 Alternate adding half the dry ingredients, and half the milk at a time, mixing at low speed until all of the ingredients are well combined, repeat until all ingredients are added.
-Use a spatula to scrape down the sides of the bowl and ensure it’s well mixed.
+Use a spatula to scrape down the sides of the bowl and ensure it’s well-mixed.

 - Pour the batter into a 9-inch by 13-inch pan and bake at 350°F for 28-32 minutes.
 Test the cake for doneness by inserting a toothpick into the center of the cake.
 If the toothpick comes out clean, your cake is done.
 Remove from the oven and allow to cool.

 - Start by rinsing the berries.
 In a medium-sized saucepan, combine blueberries, sugar, flour, and water; stir well.
-Cook over medium-high heat until mixture starts to bubble, stirring often.
+Cook over medium-high heat until the mixture starts to bubble, stirring often.
 Turn down the heat and let simmer to allow the blueberries to soften.
 Cook until sauce thickens; around 10-15 minutes.
 Stir often so the bottom does not burn.
-Cool completely, refrigerate if necessary.
+Cool completely, and refrigerate if necessary.

 Whipped cream topping

 - Place your mixing bowl in the freezer or fridge 5-10 minutes before starting.